Zegnat/browserext-merge-windows/README.md

 ## Screenshots

-Context menu allowing the choice of exactly what window to merge with.
+Context menu (e.g. triggered by right clicking the page) allowing the choice of exactly what window to merge with.

 ![Screenshot: interacting with context menus.
 4 different window names shown as merging candidates.](assets/contextmenu.png)